-On 18 February 2006 the government of Albania and the European Union signed the Stabilization and Association Agreement (SAA).
-SAA came into force on 1 April 2009 following its ratification by 25 European Union Member States which constituted the community at the time the SAA was signed, and by the Albanian parliament.
-The ratification process was concluded in less than 3 years and was completed with the ratification by the Greek parliament on 15 January 2009.
-This opened the green light to Albania for submitting on 28 April 2009 the application for EU candidate country status.
+On 18 February 2006 the Government of Albania and the European Union signed the Stabilization and Association Agreement (SAA).
+SAA came into force on 1 April 2009 following its ratification by 25 European Union Member States which constituted the community at the time the SAA was signed, and by the Albanian Parliament.
+The ratification process was concluded in less than 3 years and was completed with ratification by the Greek Parliament on 15 January 2009.
+This paved the way for Albania to submit on 28 April 2009 an application for EU candidate country status.